alarrabee/100-days/log.md

 ### Day 13: September 10th, 2024
 **Today's Progress:** Did some minor work on the DEV Challenge.
 Set up basic CSS starter code.
 Some progress is better than no progress!

+### Day 14: September 11th, 2024
+**Today's Progress:** Made progress on the DEV Challenge by implementing a card flip effect.
+The card now flips on hover, showing an image on the front and relevant facts on the back.
+Functionality is in place, but adjustments are needed to improve content display.

+**Thoughts:** Implementing the card flip effect turned out to be more challenging than anticipated.
+Vanilla CSS offers a lot of depth and flexibility, and shows just how much more there is to learn about its capabilities.